Coursemology/evaluator-samples/README.md

 ## Description of test files
 The tests to be run on the students' submissions are in `autograde.py`. `prepend.py` consists of code to be prepended to the submissions before the tests are run, while `append.py` consists of code to be appended to the submissions before the tests are run.

 The tests for a student's programming exercise are run by sending the package with the templates in the `submission` folder replaced by the student's submissions to the code evaluator.
+For each test type, the evaluator generates a xml test report file by running `make <type>` on the package.
-The evaluator generates a xml test report file by running `make test` on the package.
-The test report file is then retrieved by Coursemology to render the test results for the student.
+(For legacy Makefiles, the evaluator generates a single xml test report by running `make test` on the package.)
+The test report files are then retrieved by Coursemology to render the test results for the student.

 ### autograde.py
 Each test to be executed on the students' code submissions must be written as methods of a class extending `unittest.TestCase` as required by the unit test framework.